Gondor: Film

-Gondor as it appeared in Peter Jackson's film adaptation of The Lord of the Rings has been compared to the Byzantine Empire.
+Gondor, as it appeared in Peter Jackson's film adaptation of The Lord of the Rings, has been compared to the Byzantine Empire.
 The production team noted this in DVD commentary, explaining their decision to include Byzantine domes into Minas Tirith's architecture and to have civilians wear Byzantine-styled clothing.
 However, the appearance and structure of the city was based upon the inhabited tidal island and abbey of Mont Saint-Michel, France.
 In the films, the towers of the city, designed by the artist Alan Lee, are equipped with trebuchets.
-In contrast to the novel's description of the walls of Minas Tirith, the film adaptations depicted the walls as white, and many of them were destroyed with little difficulty by Sauron's forces.
 The film critic Roger Ebert called the films' interpretation of Minas Tirith a "spectacular achievement", and compared it to the Emerald City from The Wizard of Oz.
 He praised the filmmakers' ability to blend digital and real sets.

 Games

 The setting of Minas Tirith has appeared in video game adaptations of The Lord of the Rings, such as the 2003 video game The Lord of the Rings: The Return of the King where it is directly modelled on Jackson's film adaptation.

 Several locations in Gondor were featured in the 1982 role-playing game Middle-earth Role Playing game and its expansions.